topseed/topseed-videos/tut/labD/LabD.md

 ## I Databinding basics
 ### 0. Setup
-- Download and run <http://github.com/topseed/topseed> as per instructions there.
+- Download and run <http://github.com/topseed/topseed> as per instructions there (maybe use a released version).
 Also, that website has a link to a support form 'gitter'.
 Join there.
 If you have any questions or comments, you'll find support there from the instructors.
 - Install  <http://tinyurl.com/mjeka4j> Advanced REST Client, a Chrome browser plugin for REST